mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/03-variables-and-values/index.md

 Now that we've compiled a simple TypeScript program, let's look a bit at the basics of the programming language

-## Variable Declarations & Inferrence
+## Variable Declarations & Inference

 In JavaScript we declare variables all the time with `let` and `const` like this